 However, if you often wear your watch in the sea, for example, it’s good to clean your strap right after, to wash away any saltwater.

-Most NATO straps are made from synthetic materials like nylon, which can be easily cleaned with warm soapy water.
+Straps made from synthetic materials like nylon can be easily cleaned with warm soapy water.
 As these straps are often woven, debris can get caught between the threads, which requires a little extra care to get out.

-If your strap is waterproof (most NATO’s should be) soak the strap in warm water with a few drops of dish soap, for around 5 minutes.
+If your strap is waterproof, then soak the strap in warm water with a few drops of dish soap, for around 5 minutes.
 Then, gently scrub away any remaining dirt with a soft brush, taking care not to damage the fibres.
 Soak the strap again, this time in clean water (no soap) and pat dry with a soft cloth.

 Metal watch straps require a little more time and care, especially around the links where debris build-up is most common.
 First, wipe any excess dirt with a soft cloth.
 Next, Soak the bracelet in warm soapy water for 5 minutes, followed by gently scrubbing with a soft brush (a toothbrush is ideal) making sure to get in all the nooks and crannies.
 Rinse the bracelet with clean water, making sure to rinse off any soap residue, as this can affect the polished look after.
 Pat the bracelet dry and polish with a soft cloth.